Skip to content

 Completions

 Completions provide real-time autocomplete suggestions for tool parameters.
-Instead of memorizing project IDs, branch names, or user logins, you type a few characters and the server queries GitLab for matches.
+Instead of memorizing project IDs, branch names, or user logins, you type a few characters and GitLab MCP Server queries GitLab for matching values, returning them through the MCP completion/complete protocol method.
+This transforms a multi-step lookup into a single, interactive selection.

 Without completions: